The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Conclusion

-Computing the effects of $R_{\rm Low}$ on $M_{\Delta T}$ for one given time interval $\tau = (\textrm{29,465}$ -- $\textrm{29,995})\,GMc^{-2}$ only might induce concerns about whether our results are statistically significant.
-Also, coarse parameter spaces that we considered in our work might pose concerns about whether the minimum of $M_{\Delta T}$ is due to interpolation errors.
-However, we show in Figure~\ref{fig:smallm3} that the minimum of $M_{\Delta T}$ computed by the Bivariate spline approximations and direct GRRT are close to each other.
+Computing the effects of $R_{\rm Low}$ on $M_{\Delta T}$ for one particular given time interval $\tau = (\textrm{29,465}$ -- $\textrm{29,995})\,GMc^{-2}$ only might induce concerns about whether our results are statistically significant.
+Also, coarse parameter spaces that we considered in our work might pose worries about whether the minimum of $M_{\Delta T}$ is due to interpolation errors.
+However, we show in Figure~\ref{fig:smallm3} that the minimum of $M_{\Delta T}$ computed by the Bivariate spline approximations and direct GRRT are close.
 Nonetheless, these limitations are due to the limited computational storage and time constraints.
-We plan to perform more comprehensive studies in the future to better understand, in a more serious statistical framework, the role of $R_{\rm Low}$ on the increase/decrease of $M_{\Delta T}$.
+We plan to perform more comprehensive studies to understand better the role of $R_{\rm Low}$ in a more serious statistical framework on the increase/decrease of $M_{\Delta T}$.

-\acknowledgments Ho Sang (Leon) Chan acknowledges support from the Croucher Scholarship for Doctoral Studies by the Croucher Foundation.
-C.-k.~C. acknowledge NSF grant OISE 17-43747 support.